 - 1/3 cup cranberries dried

-- Combine cranberry sauce, balsamic vinegar, dijon mustard, olive oil, salt and pepper.
+- In a separate bowl, combine cranberry sauce, balsamic vinegar, dijon mustard, olive oil, salt and pepper.
 Either whisk or use an immersion blender to blend until smooth.
 Set aside.

-- In 4 bowls, place 2 cups greens each.
+- In 4 bowls, place 2 cups of greens in each.
 Top with delicata squash, goat cheese, pumpkin seeds, and dried cranberries.
 Drizzle with dressing.

 Looking for more Fall-inspired recipes?
 Check out our Chicken Thighs with Cranberries and Butternut Squash for another tasty winter squash recipe.
 Squash is not just for dinner.
 Start the day with an Acorn Squash Nest as an alternative to the traditional “egg in a hole.”